Electric cars – the ultimate guide

 1) Inconvenience: you have to wait for them to charge

-2) Cost: insurance is more expensive
+2) Cost: insurance can be more expensive

-3) Cost: maintenance is more expensive
+3) Cost: maintenance can be more expensive

 4) Cost: purchase price